Carbon-Twelve-C12/supernova/README.md

 3. **Long-term (6+ months)**: Managed service offerings, advanced developer tools, AI-assisted monitoring, and next-generation consensus enhancements.

 ## Recent Updates (May 2025)

+### Phase 4 Completed: Environmental Features

+We've successfully completed Phase 4, implementing comprehensive environmental impact measurement and mitigation systems:

+- **Emissions Tracking Framework**: Implemented methodology for calculating energy consumption and carbon emissions based on network activity, geographic distribution, and hardware efficiency.
+- **Regional Emissions Database**: Created a comprehensive database of emissions factors for different regions, allowing for accurate geographic attribution of emissions.
+- **Transaction-Level Attribution**: Implemented systems to calculate the carbon footprint of individual transactions.
+- **Environmental Treasury**: Created a treasury funded by a portion of transaction fees dedicated to environmental initiatives.
+- **Green Mining Incentives**: Implemented fee discounts for miners using verified renewable energy sources.
+- **Reporting Dashboard**: Developed a comprehensive dashboard for environmental metrics with real-time updates.
+- **Governance System**: Built a proposal and voting system for community management of environmental treasury funds.

+These environmental features make Supernova one of the most environmentally conscious blockchain implementations, capable of tracking, reporting, and mitigating its carbon footprint.

 ### Phase 3 Completed: Quantum Resistance & Security Hardening